Take Them to the House of Mourning

 Ecclesiastes 7:2

-As is typical, we collectively do the opposite of what the wise thing to do would be.
-Now, more than ever, we should be taking our children to funerals and visitations.
-They should see people weeping.
+As is typical, avoiding the topic of death is the opposite of what the wise thing to do.
+Now, more than ever, parents should take their children to funerals and visitations.
+Children should see people weeping.
 They should see the bodies of the dead.
+Not as an everyday occurrence, but as a natural rhythm of life, just like they see the trees paint their leaves with fire and bronze every Fall, and then sprout them anew each Spring.

-And we should teach them to take it to heart.
+And in the process, they should be taught to take it to heart.
 They will not live forever.
 Their parents will not live forever.
 If they are blessed, they will live long enough to help bury their parents and many of their friends.
+A long life brings its own sort of pain.

 Children used to be around death more often.
 Life on a farm, for example, presented all sorts of opportunities that are foreign to our current sterilized existence.

-Where modern life fails, we must fill in the gaps.
+Where modern life fails, fathers must fill in the gaps.
 Take them to as many funerals as you are able.
-Let them see you comfort those that mourn.
+Let them see you comfort those who mourn.
 Let them see the laughter of loved ones as they remember the life of the one who passed on.

 Is it inconvenient?
 Yes.
 It’s meant to be.

 Death intrudes.
 It does not care about anyone’s schedule.
-It comes like a thief in the night and the living must deal with the consequences.
-We are forced to respect it because it will eventually come for us.
+It comes like a thief in the night, and the living must deal with the consequences.
+We are forced to respect it because it will eventually come for us all.

-Even for the Christian death intrudes, though it was been softened to a deep sleep.
+Even for the Christian, death intrudes, though it has been softened to a deep sleep.

 Do not fail to provide your children with this important education.